Michael Ringier: Career

-Ringier AG

 In 1983, he returned to Switzerland, where he took over the responsibility for New Media and the German market in the Ringier AG.
 In 1985, Michael Ringier was CEO of Ringier AG.
 In 1991, as Chairman of the Board of Directors, he took over sole responsibility for the company.
 In 1997, he resigned as Chairman of the Board and took over the operational leadership of Ringier AG, as delegate of the board of directors.
 He also took over publishing management of the publisher.
 In 2003, Ringier became Chairman of Ringier Holding AG.

+In January 2018, Ringier announced at the Group Executive Board meeting that Marc Walder had become an equity partner holding a stake of 10%.